utiasASRL/vtr3/README.md

 catkin build
 source ~/charlottetown/utiasASRL/vtr2/devel/repo/setup.bash
 ```

-- Note:
-  - Again, depends on your c++ compiler version (which determines your c++ standard and is determined by your Ubuntu version), you may encounter compiler errors such as certain functions/members not defined under `std` namespace.
-Those should be easy to fix.
-Just google the function and find which header file should be included in the source code.
-  - Currently, the asrl\_\_terrain_assessment package may fail on Ubuntu 18.04 due to a weird `make` parse error, which we are still investigating.
-This will also cause `cakin build` to skip installing any package depending on asrl\_\_terrain_assessment.

 **Important**: Currently there's a [bug](https://github.com/protocolbuffers/protobuf/issues/1491) with the generated python protobuf package (relative/absolute import).
 The current workaround is to manually change absolute import to relative import used in each python file generated from protobuf, through the `sed` command `sed -i -r 's/^import (.*_pb2)/from . import \1/g' *_pb2*.py`.
 This is a ugly hack but should be enough for now since we won't be using robochunk in vtr3.